Rain barrels from UpCycle Products are available in Black, Grey and Terra-Cotta.

 City of Ann Arbor Stormwater Credits Available for Installing Rain Barrels The City of Ann Arbor offers credits toward City resident’s stormwater rate bills for reducing the impervious areas of their residential property.
 Credits are available for:

-Common Questions Continue with our Common Questions page for more information about rain barrels.
+Common Questions See the Common Questions page for more information about rain barrels.

 Disclaimer With proper installation, maintenance and use, rain barrels should function properly.
 The Washtenaw County Conservation District assumes no liability for the installation, maintenance, property damage or injury that may be associated with the use of rain barrels.